SIERRA TARAHUMARA: HOME OF NORTH AMERICA'S DEEPEST CANYONS

 BY BUS

-Hikers at a shallow ford in the Rio Urique If you don't want to miss any scenery, you can go overland.
-Buses leave hourly from dawn to dusk from the Nogales, Sonora, bus station (camionera central) for Los Mochis.
-An easy border crossing connection can be made directly to this station from the bus station in Tucson or Nogales, AZ.
-You'll have to get to the hotel on your own after the 14 hour ride as the Copper Canyon Trails representative only meets clients at the airport.
-Los Mochis Hotel information is provided upon request.
-El Paso Greyhound can put you directly into Chihuahua, with three connections a day to Creel/Divisadero; and two to Basaseachi.
+If you don't want to miss any scenery, you can go overland.
+TUFESA Bus lines have an 8pm (2000H) departure from Tucson.
+It arrives in Los Mochis 12 hours later.
+An easy border crossing connection at Nogales, Sonora makes this a popular low cost choice ($120.00 USD).
+You'll have to get to the hotel in El Fuerte on your own, but it gives you a chance to see the old sugarmill town of Los Mochis.
+Los Mochis and El Fuerte hotel information is provided upon request.
+El Paso Greyhound can put you directly into Chihuahua, with several daily connections to Cuauhtemoc, and three connections a day to Creel/Divisadero/San Rafael; and two to Basaseachi.
 Some El Paso hotels have free airport shuttles.

 After the hike you can continue on, by train or bus, to Chihuahua City.
-There are convenient connections to U.S. cities via El Paso, TX.
-The cathedral area downtown is very picturesque.
-A large plaza with a centrally located gazebo is flanked by porticos.
+The cathedral/central plaza area downtown is very picturesque.
+A popular zocalo with a centrally located gazebo is flanked by porticos.
 As sunset approaches, this area becomes a social center as prospective or perpetual couples make the paseo.
 There is a lot of revolutionary history in this town, and a Pancho Villa museum in a period palace called Quinta Luz.
+The actual car in which Pancho Villa was assassinated while driving thru Parral has retired here.

 BY CAR